 NATURAL STONE has been used for centuries by nearly all civilizations.
 Every corner of the world and every layer of the earth is a multitude of stone varieties with each stone having its own uniqueness and a vast palette of applications to create a masterpiece.
-The Professionals at Probuilt Patio Enclosures will make sure that you enjoy the perfect flooring for your home and needs.
+The Professionals at Probuilt Pool & Patio will make sure that you enjoy the perfect flooring for your home and needs.

 GRANITE – Typically diamonds, sapphires and rubies are the only natural stones that are harder than granite.
 Therefore, it is best to choose granite when texture, color and permanence are prime requirements.
 Granite is completely free from maintenance and deterioration.
 Granite is highly scratch, heat and stain resistant.
 It is used to face institutional and commercial buildings and monuments.
 Granite is unequaled as material for steps, fireplaces, road, driveway curbing, terraces and to pave public spaces.
 Many people choose materials for their countertops because of its dynamic unique patterns and colors as well as the long lasting value and durability.

 Granite is approved for medical and food applications.
 There are no records of granite harboring bacteria.
 It is the hardest natural material available for countertops and is composed of mica, feldspar and quartz.
 Granite is the excellent choice for its beauty,durability and the ease of cleaning.
 It comes in several different colors and is quarried in the United States as well as several other countries.
 Granite has a swirled or splattered grain and contains many other minerals.